 JoAnn Reynolds is an ESE/Math co-teacher.
 She joined our faculty at the start of the 2013-14 school year.
 She previously taught Math at Sunlake and Fivay high schools and has been employed by the school district since 1998.
 Ms. Reynolds is a USF graduate.

 Jose Rodriguez joined the Gulf High School faculty at the start of the 2005-06 school year, having just retired from the Navy after 20 years of service.
 He formerly worked in the business administration field, as a counselor, and as a Navy recruiting supervisor for his final tour of duty.
 Chief Rodriguez currently teaches in our NJROTC program (Naval Science 1) and earned his Bachelor’s degree in Business Management from the University of Phoenix.

 Jeffery Serletic has held numerous positions since coming to Gulf High in 1989.
 He has served as a Substitute teacher, Administrative Assistant, Transition Assistant, Job Placement Transition Specialist and currently teaches in the Exceptional Student Education Department as an SLD teacher / Department Chairperson.
 He has attended Pasco-Hernando Community College, American Inter-Continental University, and University of South Florida.
 Mr. Serletic has recently enrolled in the Educational Leadership graduate program at St. Leo University.
 Moving to the area in 1976, he has attended Anclote Elementary, Gulf Junior High, and is a proud alumnus of Gulf High.
 Mr. Serletic resides in Hudson.

 Breck Shoemaker has a Marine Biology Bachelor’s degree from The University of Southern Mississippi.
 She was born and raised in Hattiesburg, Mississippi.
-She moved to Florida in 2015 with my son and we love it!
+She moved to Florida in 2015 with her son and loves it!
 She’s excited to be a Buccaneer!